Royal Belgian Handball Federation

 The Royal Belgian Handball Federation (RBHF) (Koninklijke Belgische Handbalbond (KBHB), Union Royale Belge de Handball (URBH), Königlicher Belgischer Handballverband (KBHV)) is the governing body of handball and beach handball in Kingdom of Belgium.
 Founded in 1956, the RBHF is affiliated to the International Handball Federation and European Handball Federation.
-RBHF is also affiliated to the Belgian Olympic Committee.
+RBHF is also affiliated to the Belgian Olympic and Interfederal Committee.
 It is based in Ans. and Halen.